 For families of post-WWII emigrants from Germanic enclaves, determining a place of origin in Europe is usually pretty easy, since many emigrants are around to talk about their pre-diaspora lives.
-(See the toolkit on page 46 for organizations that keep alive the histories of these enclaves.)
 But remember, they may have seen traumatic times and be reluctant to relate some details.
 Likewise, realize some of these people are extremely passionate about the loss of ancestral lands.

 If you can’t get a first-person account, turn to documents such as passenger lists, naturalization papers and US census schedules.
 For help using immigration records, see the August 2004 Family Tree Magazine.
 Census records are available on microfilm at National Archives and Records Administration facilities, the FHL, FHCs and most large libraries; you can search them online with a subscription to Ancestry.com or free at some libraries.
 Your primary complication will be analyzing the person’s nationality, since a German-speaking immigrant may be listed as Austrian, Hungarian or Russian.
 In census records, the language may tip you off: If a Hungarian or Russian spoke German, he likely came from a German enclave.
 Find out the religion of an Austrian relative — most of Austria’s German enclaves were Protestant, while Germans of the Austrian heartland were almost uniformly Roman Catholic.

 The FHL catalogs records by the village name when they were created, which could present a challenge: Eastern European villages often have different names in different languages, and switched names as their rulers changed.
-See the box on page 45 for an example of locating a Transylvanian Saxon town.
-The toolkit lists gazetteers and other research aids, such as the Society for German Genealogy in Eastern Europe‘s historical maps of Poland and northwestern Ukraine.
+Look for gazetteers and other research aids, such as the Society for German Genealogy in Eastern Europe‘s historical maps of Poland and northwestern Ukraine.

 The version of tag you played with Susie in third grade was probably a lot more fun than trying to catch up with your German-speaking ancestors.
 But we guarantee that finally finding your wandering family’s whereabouts will prove way more satisfying.